 The Student Learning Center employs qualified enrolled students to work in a variety of support and leadership roles.
 University Tutorial Services seeks undergraduates with strong interpersonal skills and a high level of academic proficiency to work with their peers in a variety of subject areas.
-Student Support Services and the College ACCESS programs conduct a mentoring program in a supervised study hall setting and hire graduate students to work closely with participants.
-Support Services for Student Athletes oversees a similar supervised study hall component and also hires graduate students.
+Student Support Services and the ACCESS Scholarship programs conduct a mentoring program in a supervised study hall setting and hire graduate students to work closely with participants.
+Support Services for Student-Athletes oversees a similar supervised study hall component and also hires graduate students.
 For more detailed information and questions, inquire from the main page menu Staff Directory option.

 Student Employment Applications

-Please Read Carefully before Proceeding:
+Please Read Carefully Before Proceeding:

 Please provide the Reference Form link to two professional references.

 Click to complete: 20-hour Graduate Assistant for SSS RC/FYS and Academic Coach Application

 Click to complete: GA for RC/FYS and Academic Coach Reference Form *Email link to copy and past reference form: https://goo.gl/forms/whciDadXKNfbpWGu1